theodo-group/LLPhant/README.md

 $reader = new TextFileDataReader($filePath, PlaceEntity::class);
 $documents = $reader->getDocuments();
 ```

+To create your own data reader you need to create a class that implements the `DataReader` interface.

 #### Document Splitter
 The embeddings models have a limit of string size that they can process.